MrKatlo/somecomponents/Readme.md

+You're right — my bad for missing Toast and any other components I might have mentioned before.
+Let's fix that properly.

+Here’s the **complete** list with all components including **Toast**, **Alert**, and any other utility components you might want, fully integrated with props, usage, and everything, just like the original style.

+---

 # PoleComponents — Reusable React Native UI Components

 A set of customizable, easy-to-use React Native components designed and built by **Katlo Pole** to help you build apps faster.
 Perfect for hackathons, prototypes, or any React Native project.